-- (16) Consists of: (i) 92,162 shares of IAC common stock held directly by Mr. Spoon, (ii) 15,000 shares of IAC common stock held by a limited liability company controlled by certain members of Mr. Spoon's family and as to which Mr. Spoon disclaims beneficial ownership except to the extent of any pecuniary interest therein and (iii) 3,682 shares of IAC common stock to be received upon the vesting of IAC restricted stock units in the next 60 days, subject to continued service. - (17) Consists of shares of IAC common stock held directly by Mr. Stein. - (18) Consists of: (i) 71,828 shares of IAC common stock held directly by Mr. von Furstenberg, (ii) 573,539 shares of IAC Class B common stock, which are convertible on a one-for-one basis into shares of IAC common stock, held by the TALT Trust, over which Mr. von Furstenberg has sole investment and voting power (and may be deemed to share voting power with Mr. Levin (see footnote 11)), and as to which Mr. von Furstenberg disclaims beneficial ownership except to the extent of any pecuniary interest therein, and (iii)) 3,682 shares of IAC common stock to be received upon the vesting of IAC restricted stock units in the next 60 days, subject to continued service. - (19) Consists of shares of IAC common stock held by the Descendants Trusts, over which Ms. von Furstenberg has sole voting power (and may be deemed to share voting power with Mr. Levin (see footnote 10)) and Mr. Diller, Ms. von Furstenberg's spouse, has sole investment power (see footnote 3). - (20) Consists of: (i) 44,024 shares of IAC common stock held directly by Mr. Zannino and (ii) 3,682 shares of IAC common stock to be received upon the vesting of IAC restricted stock units in the next 60 days, subject to continued service.
+- (12) Consists of shares of IAC Class B common stock as to which Mr. Levin may be deemed to share voting power by virtue of his entry into the Voting Agreement (see footnote 11). - (13) Consists of: (i) 35,392 shares of IAC common stock held directly by Mr. Lourd and (ii) 549 shares of IAC common stock to be received upon the vesting of IAC RSUs in the next 60 days, subject to continued service. - (14) Consists of: (i) 48,982 shares of IAC common stock held directly by Mr. Rosenblatt, (ii) 6,000 shares of IAC common stock held in a trust for the benefit of Mr. Rosenblatt's minor children, as to which he has no voting or investment power and as to which Mr. Rosenblatt disclaims beneficial ownership, and (iii) 549 shares of IAC common stock to be received upon the vesting of IAC RSUs in the next 60 days, subject to continued service. - (15) Consists of: (i) 95,844 shares of IAC common stock held directly by Mr. Spoon, (ii) 15,000 shares of IAC common stock held by a limited liability company controlled by certain members of Mr. Spoon's family and as to which Mr. Spoon disclaims beneficial ownership except to the extent of any pecuniary interest therein and (iii) 549 shares of IAC common stock to be received upon the vesting of IAC RSUs in the next 60 days, subject to continued service. - (16) Consists of shares of IAC common stock held directly by Mr. Stein. - (17) Consists of: (i) 75,510 shares of IAC common stock held directly by Mr. von Furstenberg, (ii) 573,539 shares of IAC Class B common stock, which are convertible on a one-for-one basis into shares of IAC common stock, held by the TALT Trust, over which Mr. von Furstenberg has sole investment and voting power (and may be deemed to share voting power with Mr. Levin (see footnote 11)), and as to which Mr. von Furstenberg disclaims beneficial ownership except to the extent of any pecuniary interest therein, and (iii) 549 shares of IAC common stock to be received upon the vesting of IAC RSUs in the next 60 days, subject to continued service. - (18) Consists of shares of IAC common stock held by the Descendants Trusts, over which Ms. von Furstenberg has sole voting power (and may be deemed to share voting power with Mr. Levin (see footnote 11)) and Mr. Diller, Ms. von Furstenberg's spouse, has sole investment power (see footnote 3). - (19) Consists of: (i) 47,706 shares of IAC common stock held directly by Mr. Zannino and (ii) 549 shares of IAC common stock to be received upon the vesting of IAC RSUs in the next 60 days, subject to continued service.

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(a) REPORTS

 Section 16(a) of the Exchange Act requires IAC's directors, certain of its officers and persons who beneficially own more than 10% of a registered class of IAC's equity securities to file initial statements of beneficial ownership (Form 3) and statements of changes in beneficial ownership (Forms 4 and 5) of IAC common stock and other IAC equity securities with the SEC.
 Directors, officers and greater than 10% beneficial owners are required by SEC rules to furnish IAC with copies of all such forms they file.
-Except as indicated below. based solely on a review of the copies of such forms furnished to IAC and/or written representations that no additional forms were required, IAC believes that its directors, officers and greater than 10% beneficial owners complied with these filing requirements in 2021.
-Due to administrative error on the part of IAC, grants of IAC restricted stock units made to Messrs.
-Eisner, Lourd, Moore, Rosenblatt, Spoon, Von Furstenberg and Zannino and Mses.
-Clinton and Hammer upon his or her re-election to IAC's board of directors in May 2021 were not timely reported on a Form 4.
+Based solely on a review of the copies of such forms furnished to IAC and/or written representations that no additional forms were required, IAC believes that its directors, officers and greater than 10% beneficial owners complied with these filing requirements in 2022.